mihsamusev/pylidartracker/README.md

 + Way to indexing the pcap file during peeking the number of frames.
 Indexing is used later to load frames with given offset.
 Having indexing one can load frames by collecting all the correct packages (right length + port) into one buffer and parse it in one call
 + Create .pcap to HDF5 converter
 + Re-think status quo data structure that was borrowed from another project.
 Try to optimize it by using low level libraries calling C/C++ like struct.unpack or same np buffer loading functionality.
 Work with integers until the very exposure of the data to calculation/drawing.
 Divison cost ads up over the oamount of packet processing we are dealing with
++ Skipping frames should be faster than reading.
+Current functionality skips frames by reading them and not saving to a list.

 ## Known bugs / errors
 * On close there is no dial window asking if you want to save current config